Characterization of decay rates for discrete operator semigroups: Introduction

-Moreover, we prove that the converse statement is true when $T$ is a multiplication operator on $L^q$-space with $1 \leq q \leq p < \infty$, $S = I-T$, and $f(n) = n^{\alpha}$ for some $\alpha \geq 0$.
+Moreover, we prove that the converse statement is true in the case when $T$ is a multiplication operator on $L^q$-space with $1 \leq q \leq p < \infty$, $S = I-T$, and $f(n) = n^{\alpha}$ for some $\alpha \geq 0$; see Proposition~\ref{prop:multiplication_summability}.
 This is established by using intermediate properties between Kreiss and Ritt operators investigated in \cite{Mahillo2024}.
-The problem studied here for summability conditions with $f(n) \equiv 1$ can be regarded as discrete counterparts to the $C_0$-semigroup case discussed in \cite{Wakaiki2024JMAA,Paunonen2024_unp}.
+The summability condition \eqref{eq:summability_intro} with $f(n) \equiv 1$ can be regarded as a discrete counterpart to the $C_0$-semigroup case discussed in \cite{Wakaiki2024JMAA,Paunonen2025}.

 This paper is structured as follows.
 In Section~\ref{sec:preliminaries}, we give preliminaries on Parseval's equality and $\alpha$-bounded regularly varying functions.
-Section~\ref{sec:resolvent_growth} is devoted to characterizing the decay rate of $\|T^nS\|$ by the growth rate of $\|(\lambda I - T)^{-k}S\|$ for some $k \in \mathbb{N}$.
-In Section~\ref{sec:integral_estimate}, we present an integral estimate for resolvents to characterize the rate of decay of $\|T^nS\|$, and in Section~\ref{sec:perturbation}, it is applied to asymptotic estimates for perturbed discrete operator semigroups.
+Section~\ref{sec:resolvent_growth} is devoted to characterizing the decay rate of $\|T^nS\|$ in terms of the growth rate of $\|(\lambda I - T)^{-k}S\|$ for some $k \in \mathbb{N}$.
+In Section~\ref{sec:integral_estimate}, we present an integral estimate for resolvents to characterize the rate of decay of $\|T^nS\|$, and in Section~\ref{sec:perturbation}, this result is applied to asymptotic estimates for perturbed discrete operator semigroups.
 Finally, in Section~\ref{sec:summability}, we connect the decay rate of $\|T^nS\|$ to the summability condition \eqref{eq:summability_intro}.

 \paragraph{Notation} Let $\mathbb{Z}$ and $\mathbb{N}$ denote the set of integers and the set of positive integers, respectively.
 Define $\mathbb{N}_0 \coloneqq \mathbb{N} \cup \{0 \}$.
 We write

 The closure of a subset $\Omega $ of $\mathbb{C}$ is denoted by $\overline{\Omega}$.
 Given functions $f,g \colon [a,\infty)\to (0,\infty)$ for some $a \geq 0$, the notation $f(t) = O(g(t))$ as $t \to \infty$ means that there exist constants $M>0$ and $t_0 \geq a$ such that $f(t) \leq M g(t)$ for all $t \geq t_0$.
 Similar notation is employed for other types of asymptotic behavior.
 We denote by $\Gamma$ the gamma function.